Table of Contents

 Below, we cover the most significant benefits of owning a whole life insurance policy, point out potential drawbacks and offer information about how you can tap into further resources to explore which whole life insurance product best suits your particular needs.

-Whole life insurance builds cash value
+- Whole life insurance offers a cash value component, allowing policyholders to build savings.

 Beneficiaries don’t generally pay income taxes on the death benefits they receive.
 Additionally, you typically don’t owe income taxes on any gains from building cash value as long as you keep your policy.
 This also includes taking a loan from your cash value.

 Once you’re approved for a whole life insurance policy at a certain premium, that premium is locked in the life of the policy.
-The premium amount is guaranteed to stay the same regardless of how long you hold the policy, the state of your health or any life risks you might take.

 Whole life insurance is a type of permanent life insurance.
 That means the policy will stay in force for your entire lifetime as long as you pay the premium.
 Unlike a term life insurance policy, whole life insurance has no expiration date.